 Now Is Good

-In 2007, British author Jenny Downham published a book titled, “Before I Die.”
+In 2007, British author, Jenny Downham published a book titled, “Before I Die.”
 The story centers around a girl named, Tessa who’s dying from leukemia.
-Knowing that her internal clock is ticking, she decides to write a bucket list of things to do such as committing a crime, (not something of off Michael Mann’s Heat) taking drugs & last but not least, lose her virginity.
-Suddenly, she meets a boy, as the story progresses, they begin to fall in love with each other The novel earned some decent reactions from book critics and young readers alike.
-Sometime Later, movie studios BBC Films & Warner Bros.
-(WB for short) purchased the rights to adapt the novel into a motion picture.
-Dakota Fanning (one of my favorite actresses) signed on to portray the main character & Ol Parker (The Best Exotic Hotel, he’s also Thandiwe Newton’s real-life husband) to direct the movie simply known as, “Now Is Good.”
+Knowing that her internal clock is ticking, she decides to write a bucket list of things to do such as committing a crime, (not something of off Michael Mann’s Heat) taking drugs and last but not least, lose her virginity.
+Suddenly, she meets a boy.
+As the story progresses, they begin to fall in love with each other.

-Now Is Good was released in 2012. (same year Django Unchained came out) It received mixed reviews from critics.
+Released in 2012, (same year Django Unchained came out) Now Is Good received mixed reviews from critics.
 Despite mixed reception, it managed to recoup its expenses at the box office.
-The highly anticipated “Once Upon a Time in Hollywood” coming out on July 26th, (three days after my birthday) I want to share my thoughts about Now Is Good, so I can support Dakota Fanning’s possible comeback in Quentin Tarantino’s ninth movie.
-One more thing, Dakota will also reprise her role as Sara Howard in a second season of “The Alienist.”
+The highly anticipated “Once Upon a Time in Hollywood” comes out on July 26th 2019. (three days after my birthday) I want to share my thoughts on this guilty pleasure of mine to support Dakota Fanning’s possible comeback in Quentin Tarantino’s ninth movie.
+One more thing, Dakota will also reprise her role as Sara Howard in The Alienist’s second season.

 Today’s review does not contain no big SPOILERS whatsoever.
 If you haven’t got a chance to see film, feel free to read my non-spoiler article.